metakermit/django-spa/README.rst

 * Django's urls still work (Django admin, templates, Django REST framework APIs)
 * everything else goes to ``/`` for frontend routing (e.g. `react-router`_)

-For an example of using django-spa to serve a create-react-app frontend that consumes a Django REST framework API, check out Django-REST_.

 Usage
 ------

+For an example of using django-spa to serve a create-react-app frontend that consumes a Django REST framework API, check out generator-django-rest_.

 First set up WhiteNoise_, as django-spa overrides some of its functionality.